 - a) Federally guaranteed obligations that receive the full faith and credit of the United States of America ("United States") as to principal and interest; - b) Obligations of agencies of the United States, as originally issued by the agencies.
 For purposes of this Section, the term "agencies of the United States" includes the following: federal land banks, federal intermediate credit banks, banks for cooperative, federal farm credit banks or any other entity authorized to issue debt obligations under the Farm Credit Act of 1971 as amended, the federal home loan banks and the federal home loan mortgage corporation, and any other agency created or supported through an Act of Congress and issues United States dollar-denominated debt; - c) Obligations of instrumentalities of the United States, as originally issued by the instrumentalities.
-For the purposes of this section, the term "instrumentalities of the United States" is an instrumentality created or supported through an Act of Congress and issues United States dollardenominated debt or other obligations that are issued or guaranteed by supranational entities; provided, that at the time of investment, the entity has the United States government as a shareholder;
+For the purposes of this section, the term "instrumentalities of the United States" is an instrumentality created or supported through an Act of Congress and issues United States dollar-denominated debt or other obligations that are issued or guaranteed by supranational entities; provided, that at the time of investment, the entity has the United States government as a shareholder; - d) Obligations of a foreign government that are guaranteed by the full faith and credit of that government as to principal and interest and rated at one (1) of the three (3) highest classifications established by at least two (2) standard rating services, (upper medium grade for the long-term rating of A- and above or equivalent), and only if the foreign government has not defaulted and has met its payment obligations in a timely manner on all similar obligations for at least twenty-five (25) years prior to the time of acquiring those obligations;

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective December 2022 through June 2023) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective September 2023 through June 2024) (Unaudited)